 - The new core network function (AIoTF) introduced to support Ambient IoT supports the functionality described in clause 8.1.1, with the following additions:

-BS R.

--
+- The BS Reader and the new core network function always communicate for AIoT signaling (e.g., inventory request).

+- Manage the BS Reader information, e.g. based on BS reader reporting or via OA&M configuration

+- Ambient IoT services can be deployed isolated from existing deployments.

-xBS BS - BS Reader selection is performed by ting- BSBS Reader
+- BS Reader selection is performed by the AIoT NF selecting one or multiple BS Reader(s) and forwards the AIoT service request to the BS Reader(s).

+- The Authorization and configuration of a BS Reader is assumed to be handle by OAM as part of the BS Reader authorization and configuration.

 A BS Reader and the AIoTF communicate directly:

+- The AIoTF communicates with a BS Reader via a direct interface Nx.

-Nx- Figure 8.1.2-x below shows the aspects related to Topology 1 (direct path) reference architecture with other NFs removed.
+- Figure 8.1.2-x below shows the aspects related to Topology 1 (direct path) reference architecture with other NFs removed.

-Figure 8.1.2-x: Non-Roaming 5G System Architecture (Direct Path)
+Figure 8.1.2-1: Non-Roaming 5G System Architecture (Direct Path)

 - Figure 8.1.2-x below shows the aspects related to Topology 1 (direct path) in reference point representation with other NFs removed.

-Figure 8.1.2-x: Non-Roaming 5G System Architecture in reference point representation (Direct Path)
+Figure 8.1.2-2: Non-Roaming 5G System Architecture in reference point representation (Direct Path)

-used over N2
+- The protocol used over N2 will support procedures and information to be exchanged as specified by RAN2, RAN3 and SA2.

+NOTE X: The protocol stack used between the AIoTF and the BS Reader will be concluded by RAN3.

-BS- Figure 8.1.2-x below shows the aspects related to Topology 1 (direct path) protocol stack between the BS Reader and AIoTF.
+- Figure 8.1.2-x below shows the aspects related to Topology 1 (direct path) protocol stack between the BS Reader and AIoTF.

-Example between AIoTF and AIoT Device (Direct Path)
+Figure 8.1.2-3: Example Protocol Stack between AIoTF and AIoT Device for Topology 1 (Direct Path)

 Editor’s Note: The details of the protocol stack are FFS.

 A BS Reader and the AIoTF communicate via an AMF:

-AIoTF s The interface between the BS Reader and AMF s including
+- The AIoTF connects with a BS Reader via AMF.
+The interface between the BS Reader and AMF supports Ambient IoT services including delivery of inventory/command messages.

-enhancements AMF- Rss

-AS
+NOTE X: The enhancements used between the AMF and the BS Reader will be concluded by RAN3.

+- The BS Reader provides the supporting reader ID list or serving area list for AIoT services to the AMF and the AMF updates that information to the NRF via NF profile update procedure.

+- The AMF shall be enhanced to support Services which are used by an AIoTF for Ambient IoT Operations.

 Editor’s Note: The AMF enhancements are FFS.

-An service on the (to be used by AIoTF) is
+- An SBI based service on the AMF (to be used by the AIoTF) is introduced in 5GC.

 Editor’s Note: Details of the Service (e.g. whether it is a new service, whether the existing Namf service is enhanced is FFS).

-- Figure 8.1.2-x below shows the aspects related to Topology 1 (direct path) reference architecture with other NFs removed.
+- Figure 8.1.2-x below shows the aspects related to Topology 1 (AMF path) reference architecture with other NFs removed.

-Figure 8.1.2-x: Non-Roaming 5G System Architecture (AMF Path)
+Figure 8.1.2-4: Non-Roaming 5G System Architecture (AMF Path)

 - Figure 8.1.2-x below shows the aspects related to Topology 1 (AMF Path) in reference point representation with other NFs removed.

-Figure 8.1.2-x: Non-Roaming 5G System Architecture in reference point representation (AMF Path)
+Figure 8.1.2-5: Non-Roaming 5G System Architecture in reference point representation (AMF Path)

 - Figure 8.1.2-x below shows the aspects related to Topology 1 (AMF path) protocol stack between the BS Reader and AIoTF.

-1: Example Between AIoTF and AIoT Device for (AMF Path)
+Figure 8.1.2-6: Example Protocol Between AIoTF and AIoT Device for Topology 1 (AMF Path)

 Editor’s Note: The details of the protocol stack are FFS.

 It is proposed to capture the following changes vs. TR 23.700-13, v1.0.0.#